 So how do you plan for these?
 You don’t.
 But because you have control and a plan for where your money is going, you can revisit your budget to figure out the best way to absorb the cost.
 These unplanned expenses are the primary reason why I recommend saving for an emergency fund.
 I cannot imagine the thought of dealing with an unplanned expense while not budgeting.

 Here is a question that often comes up – how often does your spending go exactly as planned?

 Answer – not often.
-We usually get close, but it seems as though there’s always something we either overlooked; usually it is small.
-Usually it is a parking ticket.
+I usually get close, but it seems as though there’s always something I either overlooked; usually it is small.
+Usually, it is a parking ticket.
 Or two parking tickets (our street has alternating parking, and we have a wonderful ticketing police officer who REALLY loves her job).

-When you ask the question “how should I budget?”, you will get vastly different answers from many different people.
-I have simply shared what Mark and I do, and it has worked very well for us – especially for me as a spender.
+When you ask the question, “What are tips on how to budget your money?,” you will get vastly different answers from many different people.
+Truth be told, there will always be information on how to budget better.
+I have simply shared what I do, and it has worked very well for me.

 Just start.
 As long as you decide to stick with it, you will do awesome!